knative/docs/docs/eventing/event-registry.md

     As Manual Registration might be tedious and error-prone, we also support automatic registration of EventTypes.
     Herein, the creation of the EventTypes is done upon instantiation of an Event Source.
-    We currently support automatic Registration of EventTypes for the following Event Sources:
+    We currently support automatic registration of EventTypes for the following Event Sources:

     - CronJobSource
     - ApiServerSource